 Sturgis is a very small city located in the state of Kentucky.
 With a population of 1,686 people and just one neighborhood, Sturgis is the 210th largest community in Kentucky.

-Sturgis is a blue-collar town, with 37.84% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Sturgis, you'll notice that it is more blue-collar than most other communities in America.
+37.84% of Sturgis’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Sturgis is a city of service providers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Sturgis who work in office and administrative support (14.47%), food service (9.38%), and maintenance occupations (9.06%).

-Overall, Sturgis’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Sturgis’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Sturgis is worth considering.

-The percentage of people in Sturgis with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.00% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Sturgis is quite a bit lower than the national average among all cities of 21.84%: just 12.00% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Sturgis in 2022 was $23,226, which is middle income relative to Kentucky, and low income relative to the rest of the US.
 This equates to an annual income of $92,904 for a family of four.
 However, Sturgis contains both very wealthy and poor people as well.